d4rky-pl/podcast/README.md

 ### Important features and fixes

+- template support, based on Handlebars/FlavourSaver (it's important to remove all Nerdblog.pl related stuff from app and I cannot keep changed version of the app forever)
 - RSS/iTunes feed (!)
 - decouple from my app because it was finished in hurry and still has stuff that shouldn't be in this repo
 - check what is wrong with mime types for audio